osaxma/dart_types/README.md

 # Dart Types

-A package that is able to construct and present the type lattice of a given dart type
+A package to construct and present the type lattice of a given dart type.

 ### Features:
 - Produce a mermaid graph of the type lattice